AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    **`mvn -PautoInstallPackage clean install`**

-   Start HelloWorld SRC Screens We.Retail Run Project
+   Start HelloWorld SRC Screens `We.Retail` Run Project.

    [Get File](assets/src-screens-weretail-run.zip)

-1. In [CRX Package Manager](http://localhost:4502/crx/packmgr/index.jsp) verify the following two packages are installed:
+1. In [CRX Package Manager](http://localhost:4502/crx/packmgr/index.jsp), verify that the following two packages are installed:

     1. **screens-weretail-run.ui.content-0.0.1-SNAPSHOT.zip**
     1. **screens-weretail-run.ui.apps-0.0.1-SNAPSHOT.zip**

    ![Screens We.Retail Run Ui.Apps and Ui.Content packages installed via CRX Package Manager](assets/crx-packages.png)

-   Screens We.Retail Run Ui.Apps and Ui.Content packages installed via CRX Package Manager
+   Screens `We.Retail` Run `Ui.Apps` and `Ui.Content` packages installed by way of CRX Package Manager.

 1. The **screens-weretail-run.ui.apps** package installs code beneath `/apps/weretail-run`.

    This package contains the code responsible for rendering custom components for the project.
 This package includes component code and any JavaScript or CSS needed.
-This package also embeds **screens-weretail-run.core-0.0.1-SNAPSHOT.jar** which contains any Java code needed by the project.
+This package also embeds **screens-weretail-run.core-0.0.1-SNAPSHOT.jar** which contains any Java&trade; code needed by the project.

    >[!NOTE]
    >
-   >In this tutorial no Java code is written.
-If more complex business logic is needed, back-end Java can be created and deployed using the Core Java bundle.
+   >In this tutorial, no Java&trade; code is written.
+If more complex business logic is needed, back-end Java&trade; can be created and deployed using the Core Java&trade; bundle.

    ![Representation of the ui.apps code in CRXDE Lite](assets/uipps-contents.png)

    Representation of the ui.apps code in CRXDE Lite

-   The **helloworld** component is currently just a placeholder.
-Over the course of the tutorial, functionality will be added allowing an author to update the message displayed by the component.
+   The **Hello World** component is just a placeholder.
+Over the course of the tutorial, functionality is added allowing an author to update the message displayed by the component.

 1. The **screens-weretail-run.ui.content** package installs code beneath: